- Important Dates

 Campbell Pharmacy Admission Requirements

-- Applicants must complete a minimum of 64 prerequisite credit hours prior to enrollment into the PharmD program
+- Applicants must complete a minimum of 64 prerequisite credit hours prior to enrollment into the PharmD program.
+A bachelor’s degree is not required to enter our program.

 - Applicants with a bachelor’s degree from a regionally accredited U.S. institution are required to complete the math and science prerequisites.